 Can I take them with other medications?

-It is important that you fully disclose any other treatments you are currently taking or have recently taken during consultation.
-If you are using other eye medication you should use that first and wait for 15 minutes, before administering Azyter eye drops.
+It is important that you fully disclose any other treatments you are currently taking or have recently taken during consultation with your GP.

 What’s the difference between the medications?